sjmikler/codingame-pro-mode/README.md

 Reclaim your precious screen real estate in CodinGame IDE.

-Automatically synchronize your local code to the online editor.
+Automatically synchronize your local code with the online editor.

 ## Pro Layout button